Building a Kickass Growth Team: Everything You Need To Succeed

 Establish clear metrics at three levels:

-1. North Star Metric: The single most important measure of growth success (e.g., MRR, active users, etc.)
+1. North star metric: The single most important measure of growth success (e.g., MRR, active users, etc.)

-3. Project Metrics: Specific measures for individual experiments and initiatives
+3. Project metrics: Specific measures for individual experiments and initiatives

 Create a dashboard that shows these metrics hierarchically so team members understand how their work connects to the bigger picture.